PostTenebrasLab/DrinkingBuddyTerminator/README.md

 - buy
 - credit

 All reponses, except sync, share the same top level interface.
-Differents properties can be found in the message object of this response.
+Distincts properties can be found in the message object of the response.

 ## sync
 Get the items list.